simonw/s3-credentials/help.md

   --prefix TEXT                   Restrict to keys starting with this prefix --public                        Make the created bucket public: anyone will be
-                                  able to download files if they know their name --read-only                     Only allow reading from the bucket --write-only                    Only allow writing to the bucket --policy POLICY                 Path to a policy.json file, or literal JSON
+                                  able to download files if they know their name --website                       Configure bucket to act as a website, using index.html and error.html --read-only                     Only allow reading from the bucket --write-only                    Only allow writing to the bucket --policy POLICY                 Path to a policy.json file, or literal JSON